YapengTian/AVVP-ECCV20/README.md

-AVVP_train.csv: training set with weak annotaions AVVP_val_pd.csv: val set with weak annotaionsa AVVP_test_pd.csv: test set with weak annotaions AVVP_eval_audio.csv: dense audio-event annotations for videos in val and test sets AVVP_eval_visual.csv: dense visual-event annotations for videos in val and test sets
+AVVP_train.csv: training set with weak annotaions AVVP_val_pd.csv: val set with weak annotaionsa AVVP_test_pd.csv: test set with weak annotaions AVVP_eval_audio.csv: dense audio event annotations for videos in val and test sets AVVP_eval_visual.csv: dense visual event annotations for videos in val and test sets
 ```
+Note that audio-visual events can be derived from audio and visual events.

 We use [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish), [ResNet152](https://pytorch.org/docs/stable/torchvision/models.html), and [ResNet (2+1)D](https://pytorch.org/docs/stable/torchvision/models.html) to extract audio, 2D frame-level, and 3D snippet-level features, respectively.
 The audio and visual features of videos in the LLP dataset can be download from this Google Drive [link]().
 The features are in the "feats" folder.